EFREI-2026-Engineering-Project-PEMD360/Web-Application_Fullstack/README.md

 npm run dev
 ```

+Download (the database)[https://drive.google.com/file/d/1gCMvfPLbJH-j2mt1_Q0ufkrgXqP3QekW] and place it in the project root.
+Check that the filename is included in `.gitignore`; as someone could have renamed the file on Google Drive without updating the `.gitignore`, or inversly.

-(Create an .env with this content)[https://dash.cloudflare.com/f3ce197a7566316351089c61b0c859b8/r2/api-tokens/create?type=user] but just replace the R2 keys (ACCESS and SECRET KEY) by your account key in `.env`.
+Create an .env with this content Copy `.env.example` to a new `.env` file.
+Then, replace R2_ACCESS_KEY_ID and R2_SECRET_ACCESS_KEY by (tokens you will generate)[https://dash.cloudflare.com/f3ce197a7566316351089c61b0c859b8/r2/api-tokens/create?type=user].

 Create the database schema with Drizzle ORM :
 ```bash